kparal/android-vcard/README.md

 already in newer releases of the Android code base.
 However, I also lack the time and motivation to extract this library again from the latest Android source code (the current library code is taken from Android 1.0).
 If you have the motivation, please try it.
-If you contact me afterwards, I'll hapilly forward visitors to your project.
+If you contact me afterwards, I'll happily forward visitors to your project.

 The project is licensed under Apache License 2.0.